Are you saving enough for retirement? If you are like most U.S. residents, probably not.

 The Employee Benefit Research Institute reported that 52 percent of workers as of April 2016, had not calculated how much money they needed to save for retirement.

 This is the biggest mistake that workers make as their retirement years draw closer.
-If you do not know how much money you'll need to live the lifestyle you want in your retirement years, you are far less likely to save enough money each month to reach these goals.
+If you do not know how much money you will need to live the lifestyle you want in your retirement years, you are far less likely to save enough money each month to reach these goals.

 The amount of money you need to save each month will vary depending on your goals.
-Your savings needs will differ depending upon whether you want to travel the globe after retirement or if you'd prefer spending your post-work days visiting your grandchildren who live less than an hour's drive away.
+Your savings needs will differ depending on whether you want to travel the globe after retirement or if you would prefer spending your post-work days visiting your grandchildren who live less than an hour's drive away.

-Know, too, that your health will play a major factor in how much you'll need to live comfortably after retirement.
+Know, too, that your health will play a significant factor in how much you will need to live comfortably after retirement.
 If you or your spouse require a significant amount of medical care, your savings, no matter how much insurance coverage you have, will be more likely to dwindle at a faster rate.

-Most people rely on three sources of funding for their retirement years: social security, the savings they've built over the years and either their pension or 401(k) plan.
+Most people rely on three sources of funding for their retirement years: social security, the savings they have built over the years and either their pension or 401(k) plan.